bitcoin-computer/bitcoin-computer-lib/README.md

 parcel index.html
 ```

 Open your browser at `http://localhost:1234`.
-See the instructions for how to pick your own seed phrase and how to deal with the error message *"Insufficient balance in address \<your_address\>"*
+See the instructions for how to pick your own seed phrase and how to fund the computer in the section [above](#-Run-in-Node)

 ## Documentation